Eyescale/CMake/README.md

       but leaves target untouched if unchanged.
 Uses @ONLY.
     * **CppcheckTargets**: *cppcheck* target for static code analysis.
 Also adds all cppcheck targets to tests.
+    * **Compiler**: Compiler flags, useful default warnings and 'safe' C++11 features.
+* [CommonCTest](CommonCTest.cmake) does a common CTest setup, including
+    * Automatically adding all .cpp files as tests
+    * **Coverage**: Create code coverage report as html, if ENABLE_COVERAGE is set.
+Buildyard has 'make Coverage' target to enable this in a separate build, since coverage flags may break downstream projects.
+    * **CppcheckTargets**: Hook library and executable sources into cppcheck target and add them as unit tests.
+* [DoxygenRule](DoxygenRule.cmake) provides the doxygen and doxygit targets.
+Must be included after all targets.